Answering Related Questions: Hamiltonicity and Domination

 Thus, by~\cref{clm:ham,clm:no-ham}, if a~positive (resp.~negative) instance is reported by the algorithm solving \rel$\-($\textsc{Hamiltonian Cycle}$, \diste, n^{\frac{1}{2}-\beta})$, then $H$ has an $s$--$t$ Hamiltonian path (resp. has no~$s$--$t$ Hamiltonian path). \end{proof}

-We observe that pushing the tractability radius for $\diste$ (from $n/3$) down to $n^{.99}$ requires to improve the current polynomial-time approximation factor for \textsc{Longest Path} in Hamiltonian graphs.
-The current best polytime algorithm returns paths of length $\Omega(\frac{\log^2 n}{\log^2 \log n})$ in $n$-vertex Hamiltonian graphs~\cite{Vishwanathan04}.
-While better guarantees can be obtained in bounded-degree Hamiltonian graphs~\cite{Feder00}, for any $\beta > 0$, no polytime algorithm is known to output paths of length $n^\beta$ even in subcubic Hamiltonian graphs.
+We observe that pushing the tractability radius for $\diste$ (from $n/3$) down to $n^{0.99}$ requires improving the current polynomial-time approximation factor for \textsc{Longest Path} in Hamiltonian graphs.
+The current best polynomial-time algorithm returns paths of length $\Omega(\frac{\log^2 n}{\log^2 \log n})$ in $n$-vertex Hamiltonian graphs~\cite{Vishwanathan04}.
+While better guarantees can be obtained in bounded-degree Hamiltonian graphs~\cite{Feder00}, for any $\beta > 0$, no polynomial-time algorithm is known to output paths of length $n^\beta$ even in subcubic Hamiltonian graphs.

-\begin{theorem} For any $\beta > 0$, a~polynomial-time algorithm for \rel$($\textsc{Hamiltonian Cycle}$, \diste, n^{1-\beta})$ implies a~polynomial-time detection of paths of length $\lfloor n^\beta \rfloor$ in Hamiltonian graphs. \end{theorem} \begin{proof} We make the same reduction as in~\cref{thm:ham-cycle-hard} with only two copies.
+\begin{theorem} For any $\beta > 0$, a~polynomial-time algorithm for \rel$($\textsc{Hamiltonian Cycle}$, \diste, n^{1-\beta})$ implies a~polynomial-time detection of paths of length $\lfloor n^\beta \rfloor-1$ in Hamiltonian graphs. \end{theorem} \begin{proof} We make the same reduction as in~\cref{thm:ham-cycle-hard} with only two copies.
 Let $H, s, t$ be as in the previous proof, and $\nu$ be the number of vertices of~$H$.
 Let $q := \lfloor n^{1-\beta} \rfloor + 3$.
 We build an $n$-vertex instance $G$ of \rel$($\textsc{Hamiltonian Cycle}$, \diste, n^{1-\beta})$ as shown in~\cref{fig:ham-reduction} with cliques $C_u$ of size $q$ and solely two copies $H_1, H_2$ (and $G_1, G_2$).
 So $s_1=t_2$ and $s_2=t_1$.
 We observe that $G$ has $2((|V(H)|-2)q + |E(H)| - 1) = O(q \nu)$ vertices.
 This implies that $n = O(\nu^{1/\beta})$, so the reduction is indeed polynomial for any fixed $\beta > 0$.

 If the algorithm $\mathcal A$ for \rel$($\textsc{Hamiltonian Cycle}$, \diste, n^{1-\beta})$ outputs a~negative instance (of the form $(G',\nil)$), then we know from the proof of \cref{thm:ham-cycle-hard} that $H$ has no $s$--$t$ Hamiltonian path, thus $G$ is not Hamiltonian; which does not happen within Hamiltonian graphs.
 The only remaining case is that $\mathcal A$ outputs a~positive instance~$(G',C)$.
 Among the $n$ edges of~$C$, at most $\lfloor n^{1-\beta} \rfloor$ were added to~$G$.
-This still leaves at~least $n^\beta$ consecutive edges of~$G$ in~$C$.
-We thus obtain the sought path of length $\lfloor n^\beta \rfloor$. \end{proof}
+This still leaves at~least $\lfloor n^\beta \rfloor - 1$ consecutive edges of~$G$ in~$C$.
+We thus obtain the sought path of length $\lfloor n^\beta \rfloor - 1$. \end{proof}

 We now move to the \textsc{Dominating Set} problem, where given a~graph $G$ and an integer $k \in [0,|V(G)|]$, one is asked for a~dominating set of size~$k$, or to output $\nil$ if none exists.

 \begin{theorem} \rel$(\textsc{Dominating Set}, \diste, n/e)$ is in \FP (where $e$ is Euler's number). \end{theorem} \begin{proof} Let $(G,k)$ be any input of \rel$(\textsc{Dominating Set}, \diste, n/e)$ with $n = |V(G)|$.
 We first run the known polynomial-time $(1-\frac{1}{e})$-approximation algorithm (actually the greedy algorithm) for \textsc{Max $k$-Coverage}~\cite{Nemhauser78}, the problem of picking $k$ sets from a~given list so as to maximize the cardinality of their union, on the closed-neighborhood set system of~$G$, i.e., $\{N_G[v]~:$ $v \in V(G)\}$.